Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 BindReadOnly=/tmp/.X11-unix
 ```

-If you don't want the container to have the ability to manage the deck's user accounts, you should replace Bind with BindReadOnly for hosts, passwd, shadow, gshadow, group, subuid, subgid, sudoers and sudoers.d.
+If you don't want the container to have the ability to manage the deck's users and groups, you should replace Bind with BindReadOnly for hosts, passwd, shadow, gshadow, group, subuid, subgid, sudoers and sudoers.d.

 If you don't need the fullest of root privileges for anything, you can remove the Capability=all